 - Central heating radiators in lounge and bedroom controlled from station house, woodburner in lounge (fuel provided for first two nights), additional electric oil filled radiator in bedroom, electric heater in kitchen.
-Heated towel rail in bathroom.
+Heated towel rail in shower room.
 I am very happy to light the woodburner for you at any time.

 As we are in the north it is much cooler up here and I'd recommend bringing layered clothing as well as your waterproofs for walking/boat trips.
 We provide a golf umbrella in the cottage.

 To save you having to pack too much we also provide courtesy kitchen/bathroom basics, please see the list.

 I was a lecturer at the Royal National Institute for the Blind in London and am very happy to discuss arrangements with visually or hearing impaired guests.

-Please email me, Sharon Williams, with any questions about the accommodation or the county, I can help you plan your itinerary in advance of your holiday.
+Please complete the Contact Us form with any questions about the accommodation or the county, I can help you plan your itinerary in advance of your holiday.
 I know most of the local people in the area and am happy to help.
 I do feel very safe here and walk for miles in isolated open spaces with our dog - I would recommend it for solo travellers.